Raid-dev/holbertonschool-shell/permissions/README.md

 1-who_am_i | Printing the effective username of the current user

 2-groups | Displaying all the groups the current user is part of

+3-new_owner | Changing the owner of the file hello to the user betty